hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 The eviction policies and configurations explained above apply to all the entries of a map.
 The entries that meet the specified eviction conditions are evicted.

-But you may want to evict some specific map entries.
-In this case, you can use the `ttl` and `timeunit` parameters of the method `map.put()`.
+You may also want to evict some specific map entries.
+To do this, you can use the `ttl` and `timeunit` parameters of the method `map.put()`.
 An example code line is given below.

 `myMap.put( "1", "John", 50, TimeUnit.SECONDS )`